-1. Expand on-site, affordable daycare centers at large government and business employment sites.

-Lead Organization: Community Connection for Childcare, supporting-employers, City, County,

-CBOs and Faith Community Time Frame: 2005 - 2020
+Expand on-site, affordable daycare centers at large government and business employment sites.
+Lead Organization: Community Connection for Childcare, supporting-employers, City, County, CBOs and Faith Community Time Frame: 2005 - 2020

-2. Provide incentives for businesses to provide childcare benefits

-Lead Organization: Community Connection for Childcare, supporting-employers, City, County,

-CBOs and Faith Community Time Frame: 2001 - 2020
+- Provide incentives for businesses to provide childcare benefits Lead Organization: Community Connection for Childcare, supporting-employers, City, County, CBOs and Faith Community

-3. Provide 24-hour "drop-in" day care within walking distance of transit centers and major workplaces.

-Lead Organization: Community Connection for Childcare, supporting, KCSOS, Catholic

-Healthcare West, Churches
+Time Frame: 2001 - 2020 - 3.
+Provide 24-hour "drop-in" day care within walking distance of transit centers and major workplaces.
+Lead Organization: Community Connection for Childcare, supporting, KCSOS, Catholic Healthcare West, Churches Time Frame: 2005

-Strategy #3 I - Increase incentives for childcare providers so it becomes a viable form of employment.
+Strategy #31 - Increase incentives for childcare providers so it becomes a viable form of employment.

-1. Benchmark communities that are known for producing quality childcare

-Lead Organization: Community Connection for Childcare

-2. Encourage low interest rate loans for childcare facilities

-Lead Organization: Community Connection for Childcare, banks, SBA

-3. Expand and enhance affordable and accessible training programs for childcare providers

-Lead Organization: Community Connection for Childcare, BC, CSUB school districts.

-4. Expand the number of LiveScan machines throughout our community that are free and accessible.

-Lead Organization: Community Connection for Childcare, supporting United Way, City, County,

-DOWNTOWN: THE HEART OF THE CITY
+- Benchmark communities that are known for producing quality childcare Lead Organization: Community Connection for Childcare Time Frame: 2001-2003 - Encourage low interest rate loans for childcare facilities Lead Organization: Community Connection for Childcare, banks, SBA Time Frame: 2001-2003 - Expand and enhance affordable and accessible training programs for childcare providers Lead Organization: Community Connection for Childcare, BC, CSUB Time Frame: 2001-2005

+Expand the number of LiveScan machines throughout our community that are free and accessible.
+Lead Organization: Community Connection for Childcare, supporting United Way, City, County, school districts.
+Time Frame: 2001-2003 an inspiring magnet for those who live, work or play there and is truly the "heart of the city".
+It is architecturally pleasing, with an emphasis on the use of water that provides an attractive backdrop for public art and sculptures, concerts, and other cultural activities.
+The safe atmosphere stimulates a thriving day and night center of activity including business, retail, government, entertainment, and residential uses.
+Downtown boasts a collection of neighborhoods, each with its own unique aspects.
+It is a place that captures our rich historical heritage.